yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/5_enemyshoot.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/5_enemyshoot.gmz) for Windows or [here](../resources/checkpoints_mac/shooter/5_enemyshoot.gmz).

 <a id="enemy-spawning"></a>
 ### 2.5.2 Enemy Spawning